Looking to the future

 Local digital payments

 Bristol Pound has always sought to keep money local.
+Bristol Pay will continue to do that, just in a different way.

 The move to a cashless society